db-benchmarks/db-benchmarks/README.md

 ## Notes

-* The original test results layout was heavily inspired by Clickhouse Benchmarks - https://clickhouse.com/benchmark/dbms/ .
+* The original test results layout of the [UI](https://github.com/db-benchmarks/ui) was heavily inspired by Clickhouse Benchmarks - https://clickhouse.com/benchmark/dbms/ .
 Thank you, Alexey Milovidov and Clickhouse team!

 <!-- roadmap -->
 ## ❤️ Contribute